zukunft/zukunft.com/docs/llm/coding.md

 ### Understanding the request
 - If the request's target is ambiguous ("here", "this", a name that matches several places), name the candidates and ask which is meant before changing anything; a pasted error trace, file path or line number counts as unambiguous.
 Investigating to narrow the candidates is fine, but the question comes before the fix — stating the chosen reading in the final report is not a substitute.
 - The target is error-free code, not just the reported issue gone: when fixing a defect, apply the corrected rule to every place that shares the same structure — the symmetric branch, the sibling class, the same pattern in the other list — in the same change.
 A fix that leaves an unexplained asymmetry (the from side checked, the to side not) is a latent copy of the bug; if a counterpart is deliberately left different, the code comment says why. → `docs/llm/structure.md`
+- Deliver the **smallest diff** that fulfils the task: never rename, move or delete an existing function, const, variable, db field, code_id or file that the task did not ask about, and never tidy up code the task merely touched — a better name found while working nearby goes into the final report or `docs/llm/pending_prio_2.md`, not into the diff.
+"Nothing references it any more" is not proof that a url var, code_id, message id or json field is dead; those are external contracts and retiring one is the developer's decision.
+This never weakens the rule above: a *defect* travels to every place sharing the broken structure, an *improvement* does not travel at all. → `docs/llm/structure.md`

 ### Structure & style
+- Comments are short: the best one is a single line saying **why** the code is there, because the *what* is in the code below it.
+A comment that restates the next line is deleted; a rule that holds for the whole class goes into the class docblock and a decision goes into `docs/` with one line pointing there. → `docs/llm/structure.md`
 - One `return` per function, at the end, into a named variable; no `break` / `continue` in loops; top-of-function guard clauses excepted. → `docs/llm/structure.md`
 - An unexpected fall-through branch calls `log_err(...)` before the default; a normal-empty one does not. → `docs/llm/structure.md`
 - Whatever happens (corrupted db, bad input, missing config), an uncaught PHP fatal is avoided — guard the value before the call that would fatal and catch exceptions at the layer boundary — because a fatal prevents the three duties of error handling: sys_log entry, admin info, user message. → `docs/llm/structure.md`